polyapi/polyapi-java/README.md

 ### v0.7.0
 - Added ability to handle headers and params on webhook triggers.
 ### v0.6.0
 - Removed add-server-function MOJO.
-Now only deploy-functions is allowed.
+Now only `deploy-functions` is allowed.
 - Removed add-client-function MOJO.
-Now only deploy-functions is allowed.
+Now only `deploy-functions` is allowed.
-- Added functions parameter to deploy-functions.
+- Added functions parameter to `deploy-functions`.
 ### v0.5.0
 - Changed packages of generated classes to avoid classes with the same name and package but different attributes to override each other.
 - Changed names of schema generated classes to use the schema title.